-- 37 The failure of either party to insist on strict performance of the Agreement, or to exercise any option herein, shall not act as a waiver of any right, promise or option, but the same shall continue to be in full force and effect.
-No waiver of any term or provision or of any breach or default shall be valid unless in writing and signed by the party giving such waiver, and no such waiver shall be deemed a waiver of any other term or provision or any subsequent breach or default of the same or similar nature. - 38 The Agreement constitutes the entire agreement of the City and PricewaterhouseCoopers with respect to its subject matter and supersedes and replaces all other prior agreements and understandings, whether written or oral, between the City and PricewaterhouseCoopers, relating to the subject matter.
+- Officer Matters 37 The failure of either party to insist on strict performance of the Agreement, or to exercise any option herein, shall not act as a waiver of any right, promise or option, but the same shall continue to be in full force and effect.
+No waiver of any term or provision or of any breach or default shall be valid unless in writing and signed by the party giving such waiver, and no such waiver shall be deemed a waiver of any other term or provision or any subsequent breach or default of the same or similar nature. - waiver, and no such waiver shall be deemed a waiver of any other term or provision or any subsequent breach or default of the same or similar nature.

+38 The Agreement constitutes the entire agreement of the City and PricewaterhouseCoopers with respect to its subject matter and supersedes and replaces all other prior agreements and understandings, whether written or oral, between the City and PricewaterhouseCoopers, relating to the subject matter.
 On the termination of this Agreement for any reason including normal expiration, the provisions of this Agreement relating to indemnification shall survive the expiration and termination of this Agreement in addition to any other provision that survives by operation of law or which by its nature is intended to survive.
 This Agreement may not be modified, amended or superseded except by the City and PricewaterhouseCoopers in writing. - 39 The City agrees that each engagement with PricewaterhouseCoopers for additional services will be subject to a separate engagement letter and the approval of the City's Audit Committee and City Council.